 Q3.Guess a possible reason why water has a much greater dielectric constant (80) than say, mica (6).

 Ans: Water has an unsymmetrical space as compared to mica.
 Since it has a permanent dipole moment, it has a greater dielectric constant than mica.

-Ans: When a steady current flows in a metallic conductor of non-uniform cross-section, the current flowing through the conductor is constant.
-Current density, electric field, and drift speed are inversely proportional to the area of cross-section.
+Ans: When a steady current flows in a metallic conductor of a non-uniform cross-section, the current flowing through the conductor is constant.
+Current density, electric field, and drift speed are inversely proportional to the area of the cross-section.
 Therefore, they are not constant.

 Ans: Length of a side of the square coil, l = 10 cm = 0.1 m